-Georgia Tech sees Inclusive Excellence as an important element of our vision enabling us to be a leading technological University in the 21st century.
+Georgia Tech embraces Inclusive Excellence as an important element of our vision for being a leading technological University in the 21st century.
 From these conversations, we learn how the experiences of the members of our community compare with our aspirations and help us identify future diversity goals.

-The primary audiences of the symposium are institutional leaders, staff and faculty who have responsibilities for faculty and staff hiring and student academic success.
+The primary audiences of the symposium are institutional leaders, faculty, and staff who have responsibilities for faculty and staff hiring and student academic success.
 At the annual symposium, we hear from the many diverse voices that make up our community as we continue our efforts to make Georgia Tech a world-class research university and a vibrant and inclusive community for everyone.

 - To create a climate and culture of inclusion where diversity is valued and embraced.

 - To provide a forum for creative exchange among institutional leadership, diversity experts, faculty, administrators and students as a way to open the lines of continued conversation.

 - To increase senior level leadership engagement with faculty, staff and students about the importance of diversity to our future aspirations.